mpostol/ASMD/README.md

 >- The design, development and deployment of the OPC UA Information Model detailed description is covered by the document [Information Models Development][IMD].
 >- The help documentation is now available at [OPC UA Address Space Model Designer Online Help][github.MD]

+I am a researcher who is passionate about applying knowledge and experience in building a machine-centric global village.
+Let's build it with you and for you.
+To join our effort and create an organization context I have launched the [**Object-Oriented Internet Partnership Program**](https://github.commsvr.com/AboutPartnershipProgram.md.html).

+> Consider joining as a sponsor, contributor or end-user.
+Details are covered by the section [**How to be involved**](https://github.commsvr.com/AboutPartnershipProgram.md.html#how-to-be-involved)
+>
+> Your participation is needed to make sure the work will continue as expected.

 ## Releases

 The ASMD was written by CAS Lodz Poland.
 I am the founder and Executive Director of CAS.
 Now CAS is just an individual business activity conducted by me, so I decided to move this software to Open Source.